 The main difference between the two has to do with something seemingly unrelated: the climate of where you are going to be using the gun.
 In cold weather climates, it is much better to try and use thinner oil.
 If flows better and will, therefore, be much more effective in lubricating the different parts of the firearm.

 In hotter and more humid climates, thicker oils are better as they will stick better to the metals of the gun and will not be as susceptible to evaporation.
 Keep this in mind as you look to find which product is best for you.

 Viscosity is also an important thing to consider when looking at the different products out there.
+The term is almost a synonym for thickness, but depends on the context where the names are used.
 Something that is highly viscous will mean that it will flow slowly and vice versa.

 This is important because low-viscous oils will have a tendency to run away from you when you apply them to the metals and will seep into different parts of the weapon.
 If you want to have greater control over where the oil goes you will want something with a higher viscosity.

-- Wipes.
-Some products come as pre-soaked wipes that you simply run along the surface of the different parts of your firearm.
-This are convenient as they help ensure that you cover all surfaces evenly, but don’t do much for helping you get into the small, hard-to-reach areas of the gun.
+- Wipes: some of these oiling products come as pre-soaked wipes, you simply run along the surface of the different parts of your gun.
+These are convenient as they help ensure that you cover all surfaces evenly, but don’t do much for helping you get into the small, hard-to-reach areas of the gun.

 Now that we have looked at some key features of the different products available, we are going to review and compare some of the available options to help you get an idea of what is most suitable for you.

 Color: Dark green